dantleech/blog/source/_posts/2018-07-14-orkanger-trondheim.md

 <img class="image-right" src="/images/norway/2018-07-14/map.png"/>

-There was no internet available at the campsite last night, so yesterdays blog post will be uploaded when this one is.

 When the girl came around to collect the money for camping, it was actually very cheap, only 60kr (about €6) - cheapest so far, almost by half.

-It was quiet enough and I was initially camping on the tent pitch on my own, but later joined by 2 other tents, but they were at a good distance from each-other and not noisy in anycase.
-There did, however seem to be a small party happening in one of the caravans on the other side of the site, which made noise until around 12, inducing me to put my ear-plugs in as I read three chapters of "Memoirs of a Geisha".
+It was quiet enough and I was initially camping on the tent pitch on my own, but later joined by two other tents, but they were at a good distance from each-other and not noisy in any case.
+There was a small party happening in one of the caravans on the other side of the site making noise until around 12, inducing me to put my ear-plugs in as I read three chapters of "Memoirs of a Geisha".
 Thankfully the noise stopped at around eleven and I slept well until the morning.

 This morning I used the last both of my coffee and my jam.
 The coffee has lasted me all this time from Berlin, and I have been drinking a cup a day